nitrictech/docs/docs/reference/nodejs/v0/storage/bucket-on.md

 ---

-**notification type** required `write` or `delete`
+**trigger** required `write` | `delete`

-The notification type for a triggered event, either on a file write or a file delete.
+The type of file change notifications that should trigger the handler, either write or delete.

-**notification prefix filter** required `string`
+**keyMatch** required `string`

+The file keys (paths) filter to use when determining which files this handler should receive events for.

-The file prefix filter that must match for a triggered event.
-If multiple filters overlap across notifications then an error will be thrown when registering the resource.
+> Note: If multiple filters overlap in the same application an error will be thrown when registering the resource.

-**middleware** required `BucketNotificationMiddleware` or `BucketNotificationMiddleware[]`
+**middleware** required `BucketNotificationMiddleware` | `BucketNotificationMiddleware[]`

-The middleware (code) to be triggered by the bucket notification being triggered.
+The middleware (callback function) to be triggered when a matching file change occurs.

 ---